fdemir/real-controller/README.md

 A third-person character controller for Godot 4.6 with smooth locomotion, camera controls, and animation blending.

+Can be found on the [Store](https://store-beta.godotengine.org/asset/furkan-demir/real-controller/) or the [Asset Library](https://godotengine.org/asset-library/asset/furkan-demir/real-controller/).

 ## Features

 - **Locomotion System**: Walk, run, and sprint with 8-directional movement blending